-Analyst: Samsung places large Tegra 2 order for use in smartphones and tabletsAlex Wagner - Deputy Managing Editor, News Desk
+Analyst: Samsung places large Tegra 2 order for use in smartphones and tabletsAlex Wagner - Editorial Director of News and Content

 Samsung has already announced that they've got their own dual-core processors in the works, but if a couple of analyst reports are correct, they won't be using it in their upcoming tablet and smartphone lineup.
 Glen Yeung, analyst for Citi Group, is reporting that Samsung has made a "sizable order" of NVIDIA's Tegra 2 chips for the first half of 2011 that will be used in both its tablets and smartphones.
 Why use a Tegra 2 instead of their own silicon?
 Yeung speculates that Google has made NVIDIA's chip the "reference design" for Honeycomb-powered tablets.
 Considering both of Yeung's claims, then BMO Capital Markets analyst Ambrish Srivastava's belief that Samsung's Galaxy Tab successor will be powered by a Tegra 2 core makes quite a bit of sense.